ronakrm/ronakrm.github.io/_drafts/measuring-stuff/measuring-stuff.md

 \end{aligned}
 $$

 Importantly, the null hypothesis is __rejected__ and we __accept__ the alternative if for whatever measure we choose, the measurement lies in the __rejection region__ of the space it's in.
-The classical constructions define this region by an $\alpha$-level hypothesis test, where the region defined by some level-set is determined based on our desire for a certain level of certainty in the conclusion.
+The classical constructions define this region by an $\alpha$-level hypothesis test, where the region defined by some level-set is based on our desire for a certain level of certainty in the conclusion.

 The measures and rejection regions are importantly constructed so that, whenever we get our measurement to test, it is only possible for it to lie in either the null space or the alternative space.
 A well-formed hypothesis test only allows for these two possibilities, and as such there is no ambiguity.